Distributed Adaptive Nearest Neighbor Classifier: Algorithm and Theory: Introduction

 Our numerical studies show that such an early stopping rule for $k_1$ not only speeds up the computation but also yields superior finite sample performance for the proposed algorithm compared to the naive extension of \cite{cai2019transfer} and \cite{balsubramani2019adaptive}.
 See Section~\ref{Sec:simulation} for more details.

 From a theoretical point of view, our work extends the theory for distributed NN classifier with a fixed $k$ \citep{qiao2019rates} to the more realistic distributed adaptive NN classifier based on unequal sub-sample sizes, whose $k_j$'s are chosen by a data-driven procedure.
-Specifically, we derive the convergence rate of the regret of the proposed classifier and give sufficient conditions under which the convergence rate is optimal (up to logarithmic factors). {Moreover, the convergence rate of the regret exhibits a phase transition characterized by sub-sample sizes. }
+Specifically, we derive the convergence rate of the regret of the proposed classifier and give sufficient conditions under which the convergence rate is optimal (up to logarithmic factors). {Moreover, the convergence rate of the regret exhibits a phase transition characterized by sub-sample sizes. } Finally, we wish to comment that the proof of adaptivity in the distributed framework relies on the uniform convergence in Lemma \ref{lemma:uniform:concentration:eta:hat:m:version}.
+This requires bounding the total model complexity (see Lemma \ref{lemma:counting:vc}) of all the local classifiers, which motivates the choices of $k_j$'s in Algorithm \ref{alg:distributed}.

 The rest of this paper is structured as follows.
 Section \ref{section:model} introduces the algorithm for the distributed adaptive NN classifier and Section~\ref{theory} investigates its asymptotic properties.
 Section \ref{Sec:simulation} carries out a set of simulation studies, and a real-world dataset is analyzed in Section \ref{sec:realdata}.
-All technical proofs are provided in an online Supplementary Material.
+All technical proofs are provided in the Appendix.